axelBaher/ecg-classification/README.md

 To start training, you need to run this command, in the figure brackets you need to type model, which will be trained:
 `python train.py --config {model_name}`
 There are five models to choose (type exactly, as it will be written below):
-LeNet5
-AlexNet
-VGGNetD
-GoogLeNet
-ResNet34
+LeNet5, AlexNet, VGGNetD, GoogLeNet, ResNet34

 [//]: # (## Testing:)